How do I stop my dog barking at other dogs?

 So what do we do?

-Next, we need to change what seeing other dogs mean.
-To do this, we can use a technique called DMT.
-DMT stands for Distraction, Mark and Treat.
-To teach our dog this technique, simply say the word “Yes” and give him his favourite treat.
+Step 3: The Marker Word Next, we need to introduce our marker word.
+This is a word that tells our dog they have done something right and they are going to get a treat for it.
+To teach our dog this technique, simply say the word “Yes” and give him his favourite treat over and over until you say your word and they look at you for a treat.
 It's important that we use their FAVOURITE treat each time.
 When your dog is looking for the treat when we say “yes”, we can then practice outside.
 To begin with, simply say “yes” and feed your dog when they look at things they aren’t anxious or excited about, like people, cars, trees etc.

-If you continue to repeat this and stay consistent, your dog will learn that seeing other dogs means they then get a treat.
-They will start to look back for the treat and their forcefield will get smaller and smaller.
+Results: If you continue to repeat this and stay consistent, your dog will learn that seeing other dogs means they then get a treat.
+They will start to look back for the treat even without the marker word and their forcefield will get smaller and smaller until they are happy being around dogs at any distance.

 Essentially, because other dogs predict good things happening (you saying “yes” then feeding their favourite treat), seeing another dog becomes a good thing, rather than a scary thing.